zxvang/CS303-Assignment-1/README.md

 # CS303-Assignment-1
-Hello, this C++ code take a one directional array of numbers and completes a series of tasks.
-Below are the options of the menu and a deeper look at what they do.]
+Hello, this C++ code takes a one directional array of numbers and completes a series of tasks.
+Below are the options of the menu and a deeper look at what they do.

 Initial Menu: